Best of 2021

 Like what you read?

 I’m an independent writer on a lifelong mission to evangelize exploration of space and our Moon.
 I never display ads and all my work is absolutely free to access.
-If you like my efforts to cover global space exploration & science developments, donate to keep me going.
+If you like my efforts to cover global space exploration & science developments, you can sponsor my work.
 It would mean the Moon to me.

 Here’s to this rest of this decade, which promises to be the most exciting one for space exploration in the history of humanity.
 It’s our collective responsibility to make sure it happens, and to include as many people from across the globe in this as we can. 🚀